 6. See a preview at The Old Vic Theatre

 Catch a show at The Old Vic Theatre in the Waterloo district, which has featured acting legends like Laurence Olivier and Judi Dench.
-The theatre offers £10 tickets for the first five previews of all its productions including an adaptation of the children’s book, A Monster Calls (on until August 25) and Sylvia (September 3 to 22), which combines dance, hip hop, soul and funk to shed on women’s suffrage in Britain.
+The theatre offers £10 tickets for the first five previews of all its productions including A Very Expensive Poison (on from August 20-26).

 7. Check out free music, movies and more at House of Vans London